interface-ui/interface-ui/docs/langs/en/theme/theming.md

 You can use the nested theme with the `ThemeProvider` component.

-All the Fusion UI components inside the `ThemeProvider` will appply the new theme.
+All the Interface UI components inside the `ThemeProvider` will appply the new theme.

 <demo src="../../../example/theme/nested.vue" />